-Give the person plenty to drink.
+Give the person suffering with hand, foot and mouth disease plenty to drink.
 This helps to prevent lack of fluid in the body (dehydration).
 They might find this easier if their mouth is less sore, and if their temperature is down.
 So, if they are not keen to drink, it may help to give some paracetamol or ibuprofen first.
-Then, try them with drinks half an hour or so later when the medication has started to work.
+Then, try the infected person with drinks half an hour or so later when the medication has started to work.
 If breastfeeding a child, then keep breastfeeding, as breast milk is the best fluid.
 However, you can offer feeds more often to increase the amount of fluid.

 Treatments for a sore mouth

-There are a few treatments available for ulcers in the mouth.
+There are a few treatments available for ulcers in the mouth caused by hand foot and mouth disease.
 However, it is not known how effective they are.
 Also not all of them can be used for children.
 If other measures are not helping, here are some of the possible treatments: